Be a Good Sort (Rules for Waste Collection)

 Don’t misuse your waste collection bins

-If everybody uses their bins correctly, we can save tax and ratepayer dollars.
+If everybody uses their bins correctly, we can save tax and ratepayer dollars as well as helping to protect the environment.
 We take waste collection seriously and aim to have all residents and ratepayers making the best use of the service.
-If you don’t understand how to use the service, we are available to assist.
-If you are not able to use the service correctly, you may be subject to the following consequences:
+If you don’t understand how to use the service just reach out and we'll be more than happy to assist.
+If you use the service incorrectly, you may be subject to the following consequences:

 You need to put these items in your red-lid rubbish bin.

 Cameras on our waste trucks can identify those who are not using the service correctly.
 If you include non-organic waste in your green bin a sticker will be placed on your bin advising you what will happen if contamination continues.
 Further action may include having your organics service suspended, having your organics bin permanently removed, or a fine being issued to you.
 If your service is suspended or your bin is removed, you will still be required to pay for the service.